nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `edit INDEX PREFIX/EDITED_FIELD [MORE_PREFIX/EDITED_FIELD]`

 You can specify an assignment's index to edit its fields.
-These fields are the name, module code and deadline of assignment.
+These fields are the name, module code and deadline of an assignment.

 <div markdown="span" class="alert alert-success">